edbeeching/godot_rl_agents/docs/IMITATION_LEARNING.md

 		).limit_length(1.0)
 ```

-The way this works is that if we are running training or inference with a RL agent, the set_action method will be called
+The way this works is that if we are running training or inference with a RL agent, the `set_action` method will be
+called
-with action provided.
-However, during demo recording, set_action will be called without any action provided, so we need
+with action values provided.
+However, during demo recording, `set_acation` will be called without any action provided,
+so we need
 to manually set the values.

+> [!NOTE]
-`set_action()` will be called just before `get_action()` so the demo recorder will record the currently applied action
+> `set_action()` will be called just before `get_action()`, so the demo recorder will record the currently applied
+> action
-for the current state/observations.
+> for the current state/observations.

 Now we can simplify the heuristic handling code (for when "human control" mode is used) in robot.gd.